Sanidhya-Vats/Terraform/README.md

 Thank you for checking out this branch!
 Feel free to connect if you have any questions or feedback.
 ```

-Feel free to customize this README to fit your specific project details or style!
-Let me know if you need any changes.
+You can copy and paste this into your `README.md` file for the Storage Looped branch.
+Let me know if you need any modifications!